 Are you still paying employees with physical checks?
 Consider upgrading to direct deposit.
 This approach allows you to pay workers directly into their bank accounts, which eliminates a lot of paper and speeds up the payroll system.
 It is also easier to manage year-end reporting when these records can be accessed digitally.

 Your company’s sensitive data needs to be protected online.
 Find the right security solution for cloud storage so employee and company information is always safe and secure.
 The cloud also gives you more flexibility for storage limits.

 These best practices will keep your payroll function up to date and efficient, plus help you ensure that you are submitting everything on time and complying with laws and regulations.
-Working with a payroll expert is a great way to get your systems updated so these best practices are put in place smoothly.
+Working with a payroll expert and specialist is a great way to get your systems updated so these best practices are put in place smoothly.